JvanKatwijk/qt-dab/README.md

 For **Linux** there is an additional option: specifying a schedule list as parameter in the command line.
 This is especially useful for unattended operation.
+When I have to go out, but want to record something on a later time, the feauture allows starting Qt-DAB ad a specified time and executing the schedule commands.

-The sourcetree for dabMaxi contains a file "testfile" and a file "command.sh" that can be used as inspiration for specifying an unattended oprtation of Qt-DAB.
+The sourcetree for dabMaxi contains a file "testfile" and a file "command.sh" that can be used as inspiration for specifying an unattended operation of Qt-DAB.

+As an example

+   at 13:45 -f command.sh

+will start Qt-DAB  at 13:45 and execute the schedule commands from "testfile".

 -----------------------------------------------------------------------
-# Pluto device and fm transmission
+# Pluto device and stereo FM transmission
 -----------------------------------------------------------------------

 As (probably) known, the **Adalm Pluto** device has receive and transmit